Communication Strategies for Foreigners in the Japanese Workplace

 Indirect communication

-Communication can be divided into two main categories.
+Communication can be divided into two main categories:

-Clearly communicate what you are thinking.
+- Direct Communication: Clearly saying what you are thinking.

-Not clearly communicating what you are thinking.
+- Indirect Communication: Not clearly saying what you are thinking.

 Using cushion words like this is a polite way to communicate.